 • Time needed: 2 hours for Butrint, 1.5 hours for Blue Eye (including the walk)

-Pro Tip: Visit Butrint when it opens in the morning — tour buses arrive by mid-morning and the narrow paths get congested.
-Blue Eye is better in the afternoon when morning crowds thin out.
+Pro Tip: Visit Butrint when it opens — tour buses arrive by mid-morning and the narrow paths get congested.
+Blue Eye is better in the afternoon when the morning crowds thin.

 3 days in albania itinerary 3 routes with prices 7

 Ksamil sits 9 miles (15 km) south of Saranda and has the most photogenic beaches in Albania — small coves with turquoise water and three tiny islands just offshore.
-That said, it gets packed in July and August.
-Sunbed and umbrella sets run about $22 for two people.
+It also packs out in July and August.
+Sunbed-and-umbrella sets run about $22 for two.

 If the main beaches feel overcrowded, walk south past the last restaurant to find quieter stretches.
-The water clarity stays consistent along the entire coastline.
+Water clarity stays consistent along the whole coastline.

 • Location: 9 miles (15 km) south of Saranda